 However, it is entirely possible to have sex without penetration and have maximum pleasure! 😊

-Some couples then develop sexuality without penetration but lead a sex life filled with pleasure through foreplay , oral sex , massages, caresses , etc. and therefore feel no need to consult.
+Some couples then develop a sexuality without penetration but lead a sexual life filled with pleasure through foreplay , oral sex , massages, caresses , etc. and therefore feel no need to consult.

-Using a vibrator may also be an option! 🔥
+Using a vibrator can also be an option! 🔥

-“If it is impossible to insert a sex toy into the vagina, we can use clitoris massagers,” logically announces Valérie Tasso.
+"If it is impossible to insert a sex toy into the vagina, you can use clitoral massagers," Valérie Tasso logically announces.

-Being patient with your body, following your desires, talking about it with a professional and lubricating your genitals or anus well when trying to use sex toys is the secret to a fulfilling sex life , even for women. people with vaginismus or dyspareunia!
+Being patient with your body, following your desires, talking about it with a professional and lubricating your genitals or anus well when you try to use sex toys is the secret to a fulfilling sex life , even for people with vaginismus or dyspareunia!

-If a couple consults when development is present despite vaginismus, it is commonly to have a baby.
-Although it remains rare, it is possible for a woman to become pregnant without penetration using the so-called “syringe” method.
+If a couple consults while fulfillment is present despite vaginismus, it is usually to have a baby.
+Although this remains rare, it is possible for the woman to become pregnant without penetration and this by the so-called "syringe" method.
 However, if you wish to consult, do not hesitate to do so with your partner!

 What are the causes of dyspareunia?

-If you experience pain during sexual intercourse, it is essential to identify the cause.
+If you experience pain during intercourse, it is essential to identify the cause.

-It is therefore important to consult your doctor or a gynecologist to subsequently pursue “normal” sexuality filled with pleasure.
+It is therefore important to consult your doctor or a gynecologist to subsequently lead a "normal" sexuality filled with pleasure.
 Many causes can be at the origin.

-First of all, the psychological causes.
+First of all, psychological causes.
 Dyspareunia can occur following a traumatic event related to the genital system.
-This sudden disorder can be the cause of sexual violence, a disastrous medical appointment, a fall, strict education, a lack of information...
-This results in vaginismus and therefore an unconscious contraction of the muscles of the perineum .
+This sudden disorder can be the cause of sexual violence, a disastrous medical appointment, a fall, a strict education, a lack of information… This results in vaginismus, therefore an unconscious contraction of the perineal muscles .

 There are also psychological causes .

-Women with penetrative pain may experience intense fear of pain and anxiety before or during vaginal penetration; when women anticipate a recurrence of pain during penetration, their vaginal muscles contract, making it even more painful. more painful attempts at sexual intercourse.
-However, most affected women can enjoy sexual activity without penetration.
-For these reasons, the easiest thing is often to communicate with your partner.
+Women with pain on penetration may experience intense fear of pain and anxiety before or during vaginal penetration, and when women anticipate a recurrence of pain during penetration, their vaginal muscles contract, making attempts at intercourse even more painful.
+However, most affected women can enjoy non-penetrative sexual activity.
+In these cases, the easiest way is often to communicate with your partner.

-Proof that communication is the key to successful sexual relations! 😊
+Proof that communication is the key to successful sex! 😊

 Infections can also be the cause of pain during sexual intercourse.
-It could be vaginal yeast infections, STIs or many others…
+These can be vaginal mycoses, STIs or many others…

-In addition to these causes, there are also less common ones such as malformations of the female genital tract.
+Besides these causes, there are also less common ones such as malformations in the female genital tract.

 Depending on the origin of the cause, the pain can be more or less deep as seen previously.
-For example, if the pain results from endometriosis, it will be a deep pain and the pain will be felt deep in the vagina or even in the lower part.
+For example, if the pain results from endometriosis, it will be a deep pain so the pain will be felt at the bottom of the vagina or even in the lower stomach.
 However, if it is a psychological cause, the pain will be superficial.

 What are the symptoms of dyspareunia?

-Although said previously that the symptoms of dyspareunia are pain felt from the first contact during vaginal penetration, deep in the vagina or even in the lower abdomen and even before or after penetration, but what are the types of pain?
+Although it was previously said that the symptoms of dyspareunia are pain felt from the first contact during vaginal penetration, deep in the vagina or even in the lower abdomen and even before or after penetration, but what are the types of pain?

-The pain may correspond to burning sensations , itching , tingling , etc., however other symptoms may occur.
+The pain may correspond to burning sensations , itching , tingling … however other symptoms may occur.

-Indeed, other symptoms exist such as vaginal spasms (vaginismus), a drop in libido , a drying out of the vaginal wall or even a loss of confidence in women which can lead to depression. 😕
+Indeed, other symptoms exist such as vaginal spasms (vaginismus), a decrease in libido , a drying of the vaginal wall or even a loss of confidence in women which can lead to depression. 😕

 Treating dyspareunia is possible!

-There are different treatments depending on the origin of the dyspareunia.
-When experiencing pain during vaginal penetration, it is important to listen to your body to better understand the symptoms and discuss them with your doctor or a gynecologist.
-So they can give you the treatment best suited to your situation.
+There are different treatments depending on the origin of dyspareunia.
+When pain is felt during vaginal penetration, it is important to listen to your body to better understand the symptoms and discuss them with your doctor or a gynecologist.
+They will then be able to give you the treatment best suited to your situation.

-Furthermore, if it is a physical dyspareunia, it is strongly recommended to use an intimate gel if the pain results in vaginal burning.
-You can also spend more time on foreplay ...maybe your body isn't feeling enough pleasure yet.
+On the other hand, if it is a physical dyspareunia, it is highly recommended to use an intimate gel if the pain results in vaginal burning.
+You can also spend more time on foreplay ... maybe your body is not feeling enough pleasure yet.

-If this is the case, you should not hesitate to use communication treatment with your partner, a free and very effective treatment 😊.
+If so, do not hesitate to use communication treatment with your partner, a free and very effective treatment 😊.

 How to avoid/prevent dyspareunia?

-• use lubricants for local application in case of vaginal dryness and especially during sexual intercourse.
-Hormonal treatments or the use of vaginal laser may be recommended in cases of vaginal dryness linked to menopause;
+• use topical lubricants in case of vaginal dryness , especially during sexual intercourse.
+Hormonal treatments or the use of vaginal laser may be recommended in case of vaginal dryness linked to menopause;

 • wear cotton underwear;

-• favor period panties (preferably cotton) over sanitary napkins and tampons;
+• favor period panties (preferably cotton) over sanitary towels and tampons;

 • use a suitable soap that respects the genital flora.
 Avoid deodorants and intimate freshness sprays;